open-policy-agent/opa/docs/CONCEPTS.md

 The key aspects of Opalog are illustrated by this example:

 - Rules define the content of virtual documents.
-In this case, we create two virtual documents: `violations` and `connected_to_public`.
+In this case, we create two virtual documents: `violations` and `public_servers`.

 - Rules consist of assertions against data stored in OPA.
 In this case the assertions are expressions which test for equality and membership of `servers`, `networks`, and `ports` documents.